mayhemantt/mayhemantt/README.md

  - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shotting stars too.
+ - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.

- - I do fullstack and much of every thing :heart:
+ - I do fullstack and a bit of everything :heart:

  - All About living life at its best.